Sela Guia

-Marsela Mari Dela Cruz Guia (born April 28, 2000), also known as Sela Guia, is a Filipino actress, host and singer who is under ABS-CBN's Star Magic.
+Marsela Mari "Sela" Dela Cruz Guia (born April 28, 2000) is a Filipino actress, host and singer who is under ABS-CBN's Star Magic.
 She is a former member of the all-girl Filipino idol group MNL48.
 After leaving the group, she signed an exclusive contract with Star Magic in their historic "Black Pen Day" on June 19, 2021.
 Sela has since then continued with her solo singing and acting career.
-Starting May 2022, Sela became a regular host on PIE Channel's segment PIEsilog and was later on moved to PIEnalo: Pinoy Games.
+Starting May 2022, Guia became a regular host on PIE Channel's segment PIEsilog and was later on moved to PIEnalo: Pinoy Games.

 Career

 As a member of MNL48

-Sela was born in Laguna, Philippines.
-At the age of 17, she became a member of MNL48's first generation, which was composed of 48 members and debuted on April 2018.
+Sela was born in Biñan, Laguna, Philippines.
+At the age of 17, she became a member of MNL48's first generation, which was composed of 48 members and debuted in April 2018.